reyzaguirre/test/gitcode.md

 git status

 # push the changes if you are in a branch
-git push --set-upstream origin create_user
+git push --set-upstream origin <branch_name>

-# push changes if you are the main branch : git push -u origin main
+# push changes if you are the main branch
+git push -u origin main

+# delete branch
+git branch -d <branch_name>

 # You can now navigate to the repository on your GitHub webpage
 # https://github.com/Breeding-Analytics/bioflow